avssk/simple-issue-tracker/README.md

 * Status (Open, Closed)

 ## features
-*  Every endpoint need user authentication
+*  Every endpoint need user authentication.
-* Authentication is stateless (access_token)
+* Authentication is stateless (access_token).
-* User who created the issue is only be able to edit or delete that issue
+* User who created the issue is only be able to edit or delete that issue.
 * Whenever an Issue is created or assigned to different user(in case of update), an email is triggered exactly after 12 mins to the particular user saying issue has been assigned to him/her.
 * Every 24 hours an email is triggered to every users with details of all the issues assigned to him/her.